mlapin/libsdca/README.md

 ## Quick start

-The Matlab interface is installed to `matlab`, which should contain two mex files:
+The Matlab interface is installed to the directory `matlab`, which should contain two mex files:

 - `libsdca_prox` provides proximal operators;
 - `libsdca_solve` provides solvers for multiclass classification.